DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/short_distance_channel_protocol.md

 # Setting up short distance channel protocol**

-*Complete this protocol before you populate the source and _source_ bundles*
+*Complete this protocol before you populate the source and detector bundles*

 ## Materials:
 - 1 short distance channel bundles *see photo A*